domlawlor/domlawlor.com/_projects/0-tuNES.md

 All source code is found here - [tuNES Github](https://github.com/domlawlor/tuNES)

 A NES emulator written in C++.
 It can play play games like Zelda, Donkey Kong, Mario Bros, Metroid, ect
-The emulator is not feature complete and does not contain implementation for all the different cartridge hardware.
+The emulator is not feature complete, missing implementation for all the different cartridge hardware.
 Therefore many games do not yet function.
 It also does not have an implementation of the Audio Processing Unit(APU), so there is currently no sound or music.

 A majority of this project was completed while at Uni in 2017 and 2018.
 I started because I played a lot of NES as a kid and thought it would be cool to make the same thing in code.